 Multi-STA BlockAck variant

-The format defined below is used for multi-STA multi-TID, and multi-STA single TID BlockAck variant.
-Multi-STA BlockAck frames shall be supported if either UL MU or multi-TID A-MPDU operation is supported.
+The BlockAck variant format is defined below as shown in Figure 9-38a [CID9814].
+Multi-STA BlockAck frames [CID9815] are supported if either UL MU or multi-TID A-MPDU operation is supported.
+The Multi-STA BlockAck variant is used to acknowledge multi-STA multi-TID, multi-STA single TID, single-STA Multi-TID or single-STA single-TID A-MPDUs[CID7733, CID9363, CID9625]

 The TID_INFO subfield of the BA Control field of the Multi-STA BlockAck frame is reserved.